bdwilliamson/flevr/README.md

 ## Introduction

-`flevr` is a `R` package for doing variable selection based on flexible ensembles.
+`flevr` is an `R` package for doing variable selection based on flexible ensembles.
 The package provides functions for extrinsic variable selection using the [Super Learner](https://github.com/ecpolley/SuperLearner) and for intrinsic variable selection using the Shapley Population Variable Importance Measure ([SPVIM](https://github.com/bdwilliamson/vimp)).

 The author and maintainer of the `flevr` package is  [Brian Williamson](https://bdwilliamson.github.io).
 For details on the method, check out our preprint.